irccloud/irccat/README.md

 the [example config](examples/irccat.json)
 in `/etc/irccat.json` or the local directory and customise it, and run!

-A Docker container is also [provided on Docker Hub](https://hub.docker.com/r/irccloud/irccat).
+A Docker container is also [provided](https://github.com/irccloud/irccat/pkgs/container/irccat) at `ghcr.io/irccloud/irccat`.

 ## TCP → IRC